 We’ll come back to the rest of these settings in a moment.
 First, however, let’s set up a basic product table.
 You can do this following either of these methods:

 - Use the 'Shop' or 'Category archive template' options to automatically enable the product table layout throughout your e-commerce store:

 - Add the following shortcode to a page: [product_table]

 Once you've done this, check out the product table on your storefront:

 It’s already functional, although it’s pretty basic at the moment.
 In addition, you’ll notice that variations are not yet being displayed.
 Let’s change that now.

 Step 2: Display variations in your product table

-At this point, you’ll want to save this new page.
-Then, head back to the WooCommerce Product Table settings (WooCommerce → Settings → Products → Product tables).
+Head back to your WooCommerce Product Table settings (WooCommerce → Settings → Products → Product tables).

 Here, you can customize exactly how your product table looks and works.
 There are a lot of options here.
 For example, you can choose to let customers filter products.
 Any changes you make will be automatically applied to the product table you just created.
-So you can experiment with the various settings, and check out your product table page to see them in action.
+Experiment with the various settings you get and check out your product table page to see them in action.

 Right now, let’s focus on the Product variations field: